-A study by the American Journal of Obstetrics and Gynecology found that ultrasounds are done in the first trimester – or specifically until 13 weeks of pregnancy – are more accurate in predicting your due date.
+A study by the American Journal of Obstetrics and Gynecology found that ultrasounds done in the first trimester – or specifically until 13 weeks of pregnancy – are more accurate in predicting your due date.

 If your pregnancy is the result of in vitro fertilization or IVF, your doctor will take into account the embryo’s age and the date of transfer to calculate your due date.

-When you are carrying a bigger or smaller than average baby, your predicted due date can change.
+When you are carrying a bigger or smaller-than-average baby, your predicted due date can change.
 After your fundal measurement, your doctor can adjust your due date accordingly.

-Your pregnancy due date changes because of abnormal Alpha-fetoprotein levels
+4. Your pregnancy due date changes because of abnormal Alpha-fetoprotein levels

 If your AFP level is high, it can mean your predicted due date is inaccurate.